FAccTRec/fatrec2017/src/pages/cfp.md

 We invite the following types of papers:

-**Position papers** 2-4 pages in length addressing one or more of the following themes:
+**Position papers** 2–4 pages in length addressing one or more of the following themes:

-- *Responsibility* - what does it mean for a recommender system to be socially responsible?
+- *Responsibility* — what does it mean for a recommender system to be socially responsible?
 How can we assess the social and human impact of recommender systems?
-- *Fairness* - what might ‘fairness’ mean in the context of recommendation?
+- *Fairness* — what might ‘fairness’ mean in the context of recommendation?
 How could a recommender be unfair, and how could we measure such unfairness?
-- *Accountability* - to whom, and under what standard, should a recommender system be accountable?
+- *Accountability* — to whom, and under what standard, should a recommender system be accountable?
 How can or should it and its operators be held accountable?
 What harms should such accountability be designed to prevent?
-- *Transparency* - what is the value of transparency in recommendation, and how might it be achieved?
+- *Transparency* — what is the value of transparency in recommendation, and how might it be achieved?
 How might it trade off with other important concerns?

 **Research papers** up to 6 pages in length presenting empirical or analytical results related to the social impact of recommender systems or algorithms.
 These could be explorations of bias in recommender systems (either live systems or sandboxed algorithms), explainability and transparency of recommender systems, experiments regarding the impact of the recommender on its users or others, etc. We will construe the topics broadly.

 Papers will be reviewed by a program committee, and accepted papers will be published through Boise State University ScholarWorks (each paper will have its own DOI and be indexed by Google Scholar and similar services).

+Submit papers in ACM SIG format via EasyChair (to be opened).

 **Important Dates:**

-June 22 - papers due
+- **June 22** — papers due
-July 13 - acceptance notification
+- **July 13** — acceptance notification
-July 28 - camera-ready versions due
+- **July 28** — camera-ready versions due